parsimonhi/animCJK/README.md

 ### Makemeahanzi

 This project is derived from the remarquable Makemeahanzi project which is designed to display Chinese characters.
 See https://github.com/skishore/makemeahanzi for more details.
-However nearly all the characters were modified or added in animCJK for various reasons:
+However almost all characters have been modified (or added) in animCJK for various reasons:
 - many Japanese characters have a different stroke order, or have a different glyph, or have a different stroke direction or are not commonly used in Chinese, and therefore are not in Makemeahanzi.
 - many Chinese traditional characters have a different stroke order, or have a different glyph, or have a different stroke direction or are not in Makemeahanzi.
 - many character shapes were just slightly modified to look prettier.
 - some commonly used (but not frequently used) Chinese characters are not in Makemeahanzi.
+- some uncommon characters are not in Makemeahanzi.

 Even if character shapes have the same look in both Makemeahanzi and AnimCJK, the svg files are different: the css is different, the svg structure is different, the coordinate system is different, the stroke paths are different, the median paths are different.
 However, for people who would like to re-import characters from AnimCJK to Makemeahanzi, text files are provided (graphicsJa.txt, graphicsZhHans.txt, etc.) that have the same format as the graphics.txt file of Makemeahanzi.
 So it is easy to generate SVG files in the format used by Makemeahanzi using AnimCJK data.